China says to 'fully liberalize' domestic courier market, details unclear

 There are currently more than 35,000 express delivery companies operating in China.
 Some can ship packages for hundreds of miles for as little as 2 yuan (32 US cents), and as quickly as within the same day, a minuscule amount compared to the U.S. Postal Service, which on average charges at least $10 for a domestic delivery.

-In 2011, DHL, a division of the German logistics company Deutsche Post AG, exited the Chinese domestic express delivery market to focus on international shipments, citing its inability to compete on such razor-thin margins.
+In 2011, DHL, a division of the German logistics company Deutsche Post AG (DPWGn.DE), exited the Chinese domestic express delivery market to focus on international shipments, citing its inability to compete on such razor-thin margins.

-(This story was refiled to remove invalid stock code for China Post in paragraph 9)

 (Reporting by Koh Gui Qing and Li Hui and Brenda Goh in SHANGHAI; Editing by Miral Fahmy)